-If the proposer answers YES to any of the questions contained in the Firm Certifications section of the DSIP proposal submission page regarding foreign involvement (accessible only by the DSIP Firm Admin), an authorized firm representative must complete the Foreign Disclosure Addendum (attached).
-Proposers must review Attachment 5: Foreign Ownership or Control Disclosure to determine applicability.
-If applicable, an authorized firm representative must complete the Foreign Ownership or Control Disclosure (Attachment 5).
-The completed and signed disclosure must be uploaded to Volume 5 of the proposal submission.
+Proposers must review Attachment 5, Foreign Ownership or Control Disclosure, to determine applicability.
+If applicable, an authorized firm representative must complete and sign the document.
+The completed and signed disclosure must be uploaded to proposal Volume 5.

 h) Fraud, Waste and Abuse Training (Volume 6)